 Bourne Place, later Compton Place

-Built by James Burton, it is the only Grade 1 listed building in Eastbourne.
+Designed by Colen Campbell and finished by William Kent, it is the only Grade 1 listed building in Eastbourne.
 It is one of the Eastbourne properties of the Dukes of Devonshire.
 Leased to a language school.

 In th High Street, Old Town, formerly assembly rooms and Ballroom.
 Renovated in 1912 when the plaster front was removed.